Skip to main content

 • Item is deformed

-• Item is lost of stolen
+• Item is lost or stolen

 I damaged an item